 If you observe the below screenshot, each package has six different tabs.

-We need connection manager to establish the connection between the SSIS package and source, and package and destination.
+We need a connection manager to establish the connection between the SSIS package and source, and package and destination.
 I suggest you to refer Introduction to Connection Managers article to understand them.

 Control Flow Tasks in SSIS Package

 A package should contain at least one control flow element.
 Control Flow is a combination of Containers, Tasks, and Precedence Constraints.

 Control Flow Tasks are used to work with local files, FTP files, Web Services, Scripts, etc. You can use these tasks to perform Database administrative tasks as well.

 Use Precedence Constraints to control the tasks flow.
 For example, you can write qualified expressions that have to meet before executing any task.

 SSIS Package Data Flow Elements

 Data Flow tab is a combination of Sources, Transformations, and Destinations.
 By default, you cannot work in the Data Flow tab.
-Therefore, before you start working on the Data Flow tab, you have to add data Flow Task in the Control Flow tab.
+Therefore, before you start working on the Data Flow tab, you have to add the data Flow Task in the Control Flow tab.

 From the below screenshot, you can observe that there are three sections and a Favorite section:

-If you do not know the basic steps involved in connecting with Source or Destination then you can use Source Assistance and Destination Assistance.
-These two provide a nice and easy Wizard.
+If you do not know the necessary steps involved in connecting with Source or Destination, you can use Source Assistance and Destination Assistance.
+These two provide a detailed and easy Wizard.
 By using this wizard, you can establish a connection with Source and Destination.

-A source is a place from where you want to extract data.
+A source is a place where you want to extract data.
 SSIS package supports a wide variety of sources such as Excel Files, Flat Files, XML Files, Relational databases

 A destination is a place where we load the final data (after transformation).
 SSIS package supports a wide variety of destinations such as Relational databases, OLE DB, ODBC destinations, Excel Destination, Flat Files Destination, XML Destination, etc.

-Parameters help you to modify the package without modifying the entire package and replotting it.
-There are two types of parameters in SSIS and they are Project Parameters, and Package Parameters.
-I suggest you to refer SSIS Parameters article to understand the process of creation of parameters.
+SSIS Package Parameters help you to modify the package without changing the entire package and replotting it.
+There are two types of parameters in SSIS, and they are Project Parameters and Package Parameters.
+I suggest you to refer SSIS Parameters article to understand the creation of parameters.